gortiz2021/University-Projects/README.md

 # University-Projects
-This is a repository meant to store previous univerity projects.
+This is a repository meant to store previous university projects.